QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ```
 ## Overview

-So far, we have explored the use of Jupyter notebooks in writing and executing Python code.
+So far, we have explored the use of Jupyter Notebooks in writing and executing Python code.

-While they are efficient and adaptable when working with short pieces of code, notebooks are not the best choice for longer programs and scripts.
+While they are efficient and adaptable when working with short pieces of code, Notebooks are not the best choice for longer programs and scripts.

+While Jupyter Notebooks can help execute chunks of code one at a time, scripts allow for long pieces of code to be written and executed in a single go.

 We will explore the use of Python scripts as an alternative.

-Python scripts are files that contain Python code and are executed in the terminal.

-While Jupyter notebooks can help execute chunks of code one at a time, scripts allow for long pieces of code to be written and executed in a single go.

 The Jupyter Lab and Visual Studio Code (VS Code) development environments are then introduced along with a primer on version control (Git).